Joe-W-Davies/FBPredictor/README.md

 ### To-Do's: scraping
 * weigh up scraping more data v.s. not having expected-goals etc. for older years -[x] -> no real improvemnt (see `more_years` branch)
+* scrape tables where multiple columns have the same name [DONE]
+* scrape additional tables: Goalkeeping, Pass Types, Goal and Shot Creation, Defensive Actions, and Misc Stats
 * check if BundesLiga matches are somehow being scraped in EPL

 ### To-Do's: model training
+* lag other features like the last opponents played (gives info about whether they lost to a difficult/easy team)
 * remove hard coding on train/test split date
 * Plot inputs and make correlation map (separate script?)
 * Try different models